 Trajectories in Education and Careers (TrEC) is an ongoing longitudinal cohort panel study of Russia’s youth initiated in 2009.
 Combining a nationally-representative quantitative sample and a qualitative subsample, and drawing on internationally-recognized data from the Trends in International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA), TrEC is a unique and one of the most comprehensive cohort longitudinal studies of its kind in the world.
 The study examines how educational and professional pathways of Russia’s young people are shaped and actualized in the contexts of increasing uncertainty and persistent social inequalities.
 This multi-cohort project includes the main nationally representative panel and several regional panels.
 Additionally, it includes a sub-sample of in-depth longitudinal qualitative interviews with selected participants, titled the ‘Tracer Atom’.
-TrEC is administered by the Laboratory for Cultural Sociology and Anthropology of Education, Institute of Education, NRU HSE, Moscow, Russia.
-Project directors are Dmitry Kurakin and Isak Froumin.
+TrEC is administered by the Center for Cultural Sociology, Institute of Education, NRU HSE, Moscow, Russia.

 As a result, the national panel offers a unique dataset that includes both students’ national midterm and final and international assessment grades, as well as dozens of family background characteristics (e.g. parental level of education and family income).
 The database also includes survey answers regarding various cultural factors, such as life aspirations, future plans, desired occupation, and students’ engagement with symbolic resources, such as role models and influential books.
 Data of the national panel survey is available to researchers across the world.
 Data from the ‘Tracer Atom’ component of the study includes young people’s narratives of their educational and vocational choice, decision-making strategies, career aspirations and life planning.
 Such a rich combination of datasets allows for the examination of various relationships between student achievement, socio-economic characteristics and cultural patterns, beliefs and expectations.